Utah vs. Washington State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Washington State's games have gone over 55 points in two opportunities this season.
+- Washington State has combined with its opponents to score more than 54.5 points in two games this season.

-- Saturday's over/under is 1.3 points lower than the two team's combined 56.3 points per game average.
+- Saturday's total is 1.8 points lower than the two team's combined 56.3 points per game average.

-- This contest's total is 2.0 points under the 57 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 57 points per game, 2.5 more than this contest's over/under.

-- The 55-point over/under for this game is 9.0 points below the 64.0 points per game average total in Cougars games this season.
+- The 64.0 PPG average total in Cougars games this season is 9.5 points more than this game's over/under.

 Utah Stats and Trends

-- The Utes rack up 29.3 points per game, comparable to the 31.7 per outing the Cougars give up.
+- The Utes average 29.3 points per game, comparable to the 31.7 per contest the Cougars surrender.

-- This year, the Utes have five turnovers, two fewer than the Cougars have takeaways (7).
+- The Utes have turned the ball over five times this season, two fewer than the Cougars have forced (7).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.